MrMicrowaveOven/AlgorithmsCurriculum/rs-new/schedule.md

 * Redraft resume
 * Trade resumes for review
 * Finalize resumes as PDFs
+* Set up and/or polish LinkedIn profile with resume information and skills.
 * Delete junk Tumblr posts
 * Pick 5 Tumblr posts to polish & do so